 Please be aware that during this time, we urge our members and community members to be aware of any financial scams surrounding the events of COVID-19.
 This may include any requests for personal information (including logins or passwords) or funds transfers.
 Scammers might claim to have information about your stimulus payment or the virus in order to lure you into sharing information.
-Be aware of email-based scams regarding your accounts or services.
+Be aware of email-based scams regarding your accounts or services, and Unemployment Fraud.
 For any concerns regarding your BMI FCU accounts, call us at 614.707.4000.

 Anyone can become a victim of identity theft or financial fraud.
 That is why our Identity Theft Resource Center has everything you need to prevent, maintain, or remedy any threats to your financial security.

 Even if you are prepared, identity theft can still occur.
 If you suspect you have been a victim of identity theft or fraud, you can still take immediate action to minimize the damage to your personal funds and financial accounts.

 - Call the companies where you know or suspect the fraud may have occurred.

 - Place a fraud alert on your credit report and get copies of your report.

 - TransUnion Call: 800.680.7289 or write: P.O.
 Box 6790, Fullerton, CA 92634

 - Equifax Call: 800.525.6285 or write: P.O.
 Box 740256, Atlanta, GA 30374-0241